helidon-io/helidon/examples/cors/README.md

 {"greeting":"Hola World!"}
 ```
-Note the new returned headers `Access-Control-Allow-Origin` and `Vary` in the response.
+Note the new headers `Access-Control-Allow-Origin` and `Vary` in the response.

 The same happens for a `GET` requesting a personalized greeting (by passing the name of the
  person to be greeted):